harlyq/aframe-harlyq-components/components/aframe-vertex-color-component/README.md

 # vertex-color

 Defines vertex colors for the current geometry.
-This is useful when merging geometry as the vertex colors are preserved.
+A vertex is coloured only if it satisfied the position, slope and vertex requirements (see the Properties below).

 Note that the final object color is the material color multiplied by the vertex color, so to ensure the true vertex colors are shown, set the material color to white.
-If the vertex-color is not applied, then it will default to the current material color.
+If the vertex-color is not applied, then it will default to white (which will be multiplied by the material color to determine the final color).

+Vertex colors are useful for merged geometry, because the colors are preserved after the merger.

 e.g.
 ```html
 <a-box vertex-color="color: blue"></a-box>
 ```
+Uses vertex colors to make the box blue

 This component can appear multiple times on a single entity